Playing with Points

 Have you seen the signs for the lounges in airports such as the United Club, the Sky Lounge, and the Admiral’s Club in airports and wondered, wistfully, what was inside?

-The Reserve card holds the key to accessing at least some of the lounges.
+The Reserve card holds the key to accessing some of the lounges.
 (These lounges are generally only located in major airports.)
 Reserve cardholders receive access to the Chase Sapphire Lounges and Priority Pass lounges (excluding restaurants) for themselves and up to two guests.
 These lounges provide comfortable seating, free food and drinks, and various benefits depending on the location such as showers, complimentary spa treatments, private rooms, etc. They are a pleasant oasis before a flight or during a long layover.

 Edit by Chase Travel